kaushik2901/async-endpoints/docs/docs/configuration/configuration.md

 ## Configuration Validation

-The configuration system includes built-in validation to ensure settings are reasonable:
+The library does not include built-in validation for configuration values.
+The configuration system accepts all values as provided, so it's important to validate configuration values manually during setup:

 ```csharp
 // Example validation approach